BlueBrain/NeuroMorphoVis/info/installation/install.md

 # How to Install NeuroMorphoVis

+NeuroMorphoVis is designed as a Blender plug-in that can be loaded directly from Blender interface.

 + Download Blender from this [repository](http://download.blender.org/release/Blender2.78/).
 + Extract the file.
 + Open the Blender folder